AnthonyHuo/An-Empirical-Study-on-Tree-based-Speculative-Decoding/README.md

         --dataset openwebtext
     ```

-    After running it, you can get an potential score, for the same dataset small score means a strong draft model.
+    After running it, you can get a potential score, for the same dataset small score means a strong draft model.

 5. **Spec-LLava**